Create a new project

-If you already had an Airship account, click New Project in the upper right corner of the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. , select Messaging Project, then continue with the steps below.
+- Click Create project in the upper right corner of the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. , and select Messaging Project.

 - Enter details about your project.

-- Live/Test: Specify whether this project is live or for testing.
+- Type — Specify whether this project is live or for testing.
 If this is your first time configuring a project for Airship, you should choose Test.
 This setting cannot be changed later.

 and sub-industry.
 This is used for reporting.